Pre-election day events of the 2015 Singaporean general election: New candidates/Outgoing MPs

 Below is a summary for the political parties with parliamentary presence from GE2011.

 New candidates

 A list containing 72 new candidates contesting in the election for the first time, were reflected on the table.
-(Candidates running as independents were labeled IND in the party column).

 Outgoing MPs

 A list containing 15 outgoing MPs, all were from PAP, who was either deceased or stepped down on their constituencies, were reflected in the table.